-In Honors Core II, students apply theoretical knowledge they obtain through readings to their local community in on-the-ground experiences.
-Core II involves field-based challenges that allow students to communicate with community members, then conceptualize and implement service projects that address community-identified needs throughout Pensacola.
+After completing Honors Core I and its analysis of what it means to be human, students move on to Honors Core II, which requires them to consider the concept of community.
+Core II asks students apply theoretical knowledge they obtain through readings to their local community in on-the-ground research experiences.
+The course's field-based challenges allow students to communicate with community members, then conceptualize and implement service projects that address community-identified needs throughout Pensacola.

 Dr. Jocelyn Evans, Associate Dean of the College of Arts, Social Sciences, and Humanities, teaches Core II.
 In addition to being a requirement of the Honors program, Core II also satisfies the General Education Breadth Requirement-Social Sciences and UWF's Multicultural Requirement.